gu-wei-x/vconfig/rust/docs/wiki/en/Introduction.md

 # Introduction

-variants_de is a crate for Rust to deserilize Rust data from TOML-formatted like files/streams based on variant context.
+variants_de is a crate for Rust to deserialize Rust data from TOML-formatted like files/streams based on variant context.
 This guide introduces you to the core and crate wraps of variants_de.
 After reading this guide, it would be very easy to leverage variants_de to build Rust apps with different features/behaviors based on configurations with a context.